moorepants/dissertation/extensions.rst

 together for the 11th International Symposium on Computer Simulation in Biomechanics [Moore2007]_.
 I have included it here almost verbatim but have updated the writings to tie it into the dissertation and make it less dated.
-I also have not updated the derivation of the equations of motion to reflect the parameters and methodolgy presented in this dissertation, so I will leave those out but they can be found in the source code.
-None-the-less the model can be systematically derived in the same fashion as the previous sections.
-The initial interest in this model was an unpublished paper by David de Lorenzo [Lorenzo1996]_ and Mont Hubbard which explored parameter studies of a model similar to the one that is presented.
+I have not updated the derivation of the equations of motion to reflect the parameters and methodology presented in this dissertation, so I will leave those out but they can be found in the source code.
+Nonetheless the model can be systematically derived in the same fashion as the previous sections.
+The initial interest in this model was based around an unpublished paper by David de Lorenzo [Lorenzo1996]_ and Mont Hubbard which explored parameter studies of a model similar to the one that is presented.
 I have a inclination to try to get it published as a heavy review stopped it in its tracks in 1996, but that will have to wait.
 Here I pursue the effects that passive springs and dampers at the biomechanical joints have on the stability of the bicycle, much in the same way as the previous section but with a more complex rider model.

+.. todo:: post the source code to the Taiwan paper

 Introduction
 ------------